-The story, which is sourced from a recently uncovered court document, took place last January, when the undisclosed bank’s branch manager received a seemingly normal phone call.
+The robbery, which we know about thanks to a recently uncovered court document, took place last January, when the undisclosed bank’s branch manager received a seemingly normal phone call.
 The person on the line claimed to be the director of a large company with whom the manager had previously spoken and they sounded just like them, the court document claims.
 This, paired with what appeared to be emails from the company and its lawyer, convinced the branch manager that the firm was in the midst of a large business deal worth $35 million.
 He subsequently followed the caller’s orders and began initiating a number of large money transfers from the company to new accounts.
 Unfortunately, it all turned out to be a sophisticated scam.

 Dubai investigators have revealed that the crooks “used ‘deep voice’ technology to simulate the voice of the director.”
 Authorities believe that the scheme involved as many as 17 different people and that the stolen cash was funneled to a number of bank accounts scattered throughout the globe.
 Two of those accounts were with Centennial Bank in the U.S. and received some $400,000 —which is why the case has now spilled into the American judicial system.
 UAE investigators have now reached out to American officials for help with their investigation.